Lipoxygenase activity assay

 - Identify enzymatic sources for nutraceutical or cosmetic formulation.

-- Reading at 234 nm: this wavelength allows the quantification of hydroperoxides formed during the enzymatic reaction, a direct signature of LOX activity.
+- Reading at 234 nm: this wavelength allows quantification of the hydroperoxides formed during the enzymatic reaction, a direct signature of LOX activity.

 Affected matrices